What form do I need to terminate my attorney for a Work Comp case?

 Answer:

-You may send a letter notifying of termination of representation.
+You can send a letter to notify your attorney of the termination of representation.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.